 More Growing Fruits in Container Tips

-Many fruits which we associate with large trees can now be grown on dwarfing rootstock.
-The rootstock imparts qualities such as tolerance of soil types, size, vigor, and disease resistance.
+Many fruits we associate with large trees can now be grown on dwarfing rootstock.
+In addition, the rootstock imparts qualities such as tolerance of soil types, size, vigor, and disease resistance.

-The same applies to many varieties of pears, plums, and cherries.
-For example, the wonderful ‘Stella’ cherry can be grown on ‘Colt’ dwarfing rootstock, and you get a tiny tree with loads of tasty cherries in a small area.
+The same applies to wide varieties of pears, plums, and cherries.
+So, for example, the wonderful ‘Stella’ cherry can be grown on ‘Colt’ dwarfing rootstock, and you get a tiny tree with loads of tasty cherries in a small area.

-Containers mean that you can have climbing fruit in areas of the garden where there is no soil, such as on a concrete patio next to a wall.
+Containers mean you can have climbing fruit in garden areas without soil, such as on a concrete patio next to a wall.

 Kiwi, raspberries, and blackberries can be rooted in containers and grow to clothe a trellis or fence, providing good foliage cover plus delicious fruits later in the year.